 3. Development of the front and backend

-A product can only be launched once it has been thoroughly tested.
+A product can only launch once thoroughly tested.
 This state’s primary objective is to try your app and eliminate all bugs.
 You can then use the Apple Store or Google PlayMarket to double-check that your app is flawless.

 5. Launch of a product

 The time to launch your app is now.
 It would help if you were ready for novel updates to improve your product after its successful launch.
 How your eCommerce web app responds to users is the main thing that keeps it going.
 Remember the promotions on social media and Google ads to attract users.

 The app’s launch is not the last step.
 Additionally, it will be best if you have a tech support team to handle all the issues that may arise.

 What are the most recent features to add to the Node.js eCommerce web app?

 Now is the time to look at the most popular features you can add to your Node.js app after going over all the advantages of using Node.js to build an eCommerce web app and the main steps to take to create one.

 It is software with one objective: using messaging applications to reenact a conversation using natural language.
 AI chatbots are available round-the-clock, which increases user response rates, saves money and time, and ensures customer contentment.

 2. Push notifications